The Man Who Planted Trees: Plot

 The story begins in the year 1913, when a young man who is the narrator was travelling alone on a hiking trip through Provence, France, and into the Alps, enjoying the relatively unspoiled wilderness.
 He runs out of water in a treeless, desolate valley where only wild lavender grows and there is no trace of civilization except old, empty crumbling buildings.
 He finds only a dried-up well, but is saved by a middle-aged shepherd who takes him to a spring he knows of.

 Curious about this man and why he has chosen such a lonely life, the narrator stays with him for a time.
 The shepherd, Elzéard Bouffier, after being widowed, decided to restore the ruined landscape of the isolated and largely abandoned valley by single-handedly cultivating a forest, by planting acorns.
-He makes holes in the ground with his straight iron staff and drops into them acorns that collected from miles away.
+He makes holes in the ground with his straight iron staff and drops into them acorns that he collected from miles away.
 He is also growing beech and birch saplings for planting.

 The narrator leaves the shepherd, returns home, and later fights in the First World War.
 In 1920, shell-shocked and depressed after the war, the man returns.
 He is surprised to see young saplings of all forms taking root in the valley, and new streams running through it, where the trees are changing the climate.
 The narrator makes a full recovery in the peace and beauty of the regrowing valley, and continues to visit the region and M. Bouffier every year.
 He finds on one visit that Bouffier is no longer a shepherd, because of the sheep eating his young trees, and has become a bee keeper instead.

 The valley receives official protection after the First World War, with the French authorities mistakenly believing that the rapid growth of the new forest is a bizarre natural phenomenon, as they are unaware of Bouffier's selfless deeds.
 Over three decades, Bouffier continues to plant trees, and the valley is turned into a kind of Garden of Eden.
 By the end of the story, the valley is vibrant with life and is peacefully settled, with more than 10,000 people living there, not knowing they owe their happiness to Bouffier.
 The narrator tells one of his friends, a government forester, the truth about the new forest, and the friend also helps to protect it.

 In 1945, the narrator visits the now very old Bouffier one last time.
 In 1947, in a hospice in Banon, the man who planted trees peacefully passes away.